AI-ML-DL-EXPERT/Flight-Fare-Prediction/README.md

 - matplotlib
 - seaborn

+## Resources
+You can download the required Dataset from [here](https://www.kaggle.com/datasets/nikhilmittal/flight-fare-prediction-mh)

 ## Contributing

 Contributions to the project are welcome.
 Feel free to open issues, submit pull requests, or provide suggestions for improvement.